PeepalFarm/peepalfarm.github.io/markdown/positions.md

 =====
 ## Animal welfare manager

-The Stray Animal Recovery Center at Badmash Peepal Farm is looking for an experienced animal welfare manager.
  We give injured stray animals a place to heal before they are released back to the street.
 We have dogs, puppies, mules, cows, and calves in residence and recovery.
 We are a small operation with no official hotline, so the number and intensity of in-patient cases vary greatly.

 You will get the experience of living on a farm with a mini international community in an Indian village in Himalayan foothills and eating local and farm fresh food.